-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some necessarily indicate that the water poses a health risk.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.

-Special notice from EPA for the elderly, infants, cancer patients and people with HIV/AIDS or other immune system problems in drinking water than the general population.
-Immunocompromised persons such as persons with cancer chemotherapy, persons who undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).
+Special notice from EPA for the elderly, infants, cancer patients and people with HIV/AIDS or other immune system problems

+Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immuno -compromised persons such as persons with cancer chemotherapy, undergoing persons who undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These people should seek advice about drinking water their health care providers.
+USEPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).